GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 The services page is designed to give the users a brief insight into the services of what the company offers its clients with a description of the beautician’s experience and really is where you get a feel for the company and the professional nature of it.
 The page is designed to be eye-catching and give the user a well-rounded experience as they view what company has to offer.
 The cards have a green shadow appear around them when the cursor enters a card to focus your view on the card the user are reading helping to boost the user's UX.

 ![image](https://user-images.githubusercontent.com/72948843/200798942-5810353e-1a85-45bc-bb6b-deb8c7594b5d.png)

 Services page on a large-view device

 ![image](https://user-images.githubusercontent.com/72948843/200799508-1c5b11b1-2eb0-4190-91e8-e08138a090c4.png)
-Services page on a small view device

 ![image](https://user-images.githubusercontent.com/72948843/206483907-c73bc433-8fc1-4297-bc63-aba123ed9b16.png)

-On hover with a cursor the cards light up with a background glow to draw the users attention
+Services page on a small view device | On-hover with a cursor the cards light up with a background glow to draw the users attention

 ![image](https://user-images.githubusercontent.com/72948843/204614385-066b085d-0cdc-432c-91d2-3530e2f20fa3.png)

 Services page modal

 [Back to Existing Features](<#existing-features>)